simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_03_lab_setup.md

 #### 🔧 Create API Role in Jamf Pro

+**This step may have already been done for you by the instructor to fit the requirements of the course**

 1. **Login to Jamf Pro** as an administrator
 2. Navigate to **Settings** → **System** → **API Roles and Clients**
 3. Click **+ New** to create a new API Role